Viktor Yelensky: Education

 In 1982, Viktor Yelensky graduated with honors from the Department of History of the Taras Shevchenko National University of Kyiv.

 In 1989, he defended his PhD thesis in philosophy for the scientific degree of the candidate of science with the research topic Protestantism in the process of social adaptation to the conditions of Soviet society.
 In 2003 he successfully protected at Institute of Philosophy of National Academy of Science the thesis for a Doctor's degree in Philosophy on the subject Religious and social changes in the process of post-communist transformation: Ukraine in the Central-Eastern European context and the degree of the Doctor of Science was appropriated to him.

-He has interned at Columbia University (New York, USA, 1998) and Nijmengen University (Netherlands, 2003).
+He has interned at Columbia University (New York, USA, 1998) and Nijmegen University (Netherlands, 2003).

 Viktor Yelensky was a member of the Fulbright Scholar Program 2003–2004.
 Within 2004 he worked at Brigham Young University (Utah, USA), where he read a training course and studied the problems of religious freedom and national identity.

 Professional activities

-After graduating from the university, since 1982 Yelensky has worked as an inspector of the Council on Religious Affairs under the Cabinet of Ministers of the USSR.
+After graduating from the university, since 1982 Viktor Yelensky worked as an inspector of the Council for Religious Affairs under the Cabinet of Ministers of the USSR.
 During 1987–1990 he headed the department of worldview culture of the Republican Center for Spiritual Culture.

 From 1991 to 1992 he worked as a researcher at the Institute of Sociology of the NAS of Ukraine.
-During 1992–2010, this researcher was a leading contributor to the Gregory Skovoroda Institute of Philosophy of the Academy of Sciences of Ukraine.
+During 1992–2010, he was a leading contributor to the Gregory Skovoroda Institute of Philosophy of the Academy of Sciences of Ukraine.

-In 1996 Viktor Yelensky became a member of the International Society for the Sociology of Religion, and since 2001 he is the President of the Ukrainian Association of Religious Freedom.
+In 1996 Yelensky became a member of the International Society for the Sociology of Religion, and since 2001 he is the President of the Ukrainian Association of Religious Freedom.

-Viktor Yelensky headed the Ukrainian journal for religious studies "Lyudina i Svit" ("Human Being and the World", 1995–2004) and lead the Kyiv Bureau of Radio Liberty (2005–2008).
+Yelensky headed the Ukrainian journal for religious studies "Lyudina i Svit" ("Human Being and the World", 1995–2004) and lead the Kyiv Bureau of Radio Liberty (2005–2008).
 Also on the radio he was the host of the program "Freedom of Conscience".

 Prof. Yelensky taught at the Ukrainian Catholic University (Professor, 2010–2014, Head of Department of Theology). and at the Diplomatic Academy at the Ministry of Foreign Affairs of Ukraine (Professor, since 2005).
 Since 2011 he has been served as Director of the Center for the Study of Religion at the Drahomanov National Pedagogical University (Professor, since 2011).

 He is married, has a daughter, a son, grandchildren.